seedcode/canvas-starter-kit/README.md

 - A sample Angular app with simple examples of the functionality for re-engineering

 ##### Managed Package:
-We put together a Managed Package of the Sample Angular app with all of the above components so you can see how it works completed.
+We put together a Managed Package of the Sample Angular app with all of the above components so you can see how it works once completed.
 We wanted to provide this as an Unmanaged Package, but Connected/Canvas apps are not permitted in Unmanaged Packages.
-The Managed Package Components are all in this repository and we have step by step instructions, below, for re-building the App that you can turn into your own Managed Package.
-Install links for the Managed Package:
+The Managed Package Components are all in this repository and you'll find step-by-step instructions, below for re-building the App that you can turn into your own Managed Package.
+Here are the install links for the Managed Package:

 - [Production Install](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t36000000xjk4)
 - [Sandbox Install](https://test.salesforce.com/packaging/installPackage.apexp?p0=04t36000000xjk4)